 - Arms Trade Treaty (ATT): The purpose of the treaty is to reinforce international and regional peace, security, and stability, reducing human suffering, and promoting cooperation, transparency, and taking responsible actions by the states with regard to international conventional arms trade, and thus building confidence.
 It is the first binding legal instrument that defines the material and functional scope of international arms transfer control, and, first of all, defines globally uniform criteria for arms export permits in the history of the modern world.
-It has been signed by 130 states and ratified by 104.
+It has been signed by 141 states and ratified by 104.
 It entered into force on 24th December 2014. - Nuclear Non-proliferation Treaty (NPT): prohibits nuclear powers from transferring nuclear weapons or other nuclear explosive devices to, providing assistance for, encouraging or urging any country not possessing nuclear weapons to produce or acquire by other means such weapons or explosive devices.
 Moreover, the treaty bans its state parties not possessing nuclear weapons from taking up production of or acquiring by other means nuclear weapons or other nuclear explosive devices.
-It brings together 190 state parties (the status of North Korea, which abrogated the treaty in 2003, remains unclear) 3; - Chemical Weapons Convention (CWC): introduces a complete ban on producing, developing, stockpiling, transferring, acquiring and using chemical weapons.
-Signatories are obligated to report possession of chemical weapons, to destroy such weapons and to supply data on their chemical industries.
-In force since 1997.
-Ratified by 190 states; - Biological and Toxin Weapons Convention (BTWC): bans the development, production and stockpiling of biological weapons and toxins and orders the destruction of such weapons and their means of delivery.
-Signed in 1972, entered into force in 1975.
-Currently, 168 states are parties to the Convention;
+It brings together 191;